 Managing my emotional wellbeing

 I think that’s probably an ongoing thing.
-I have bad days.
-I was in treatment last week and started to cry.
+I have bad days, like last weekend when I was in treatment and started to cry.
 And a nurse came in and just put her arm around me.
 That made me feel better.
 One of the things that have gotten me through this is my three Fs- faith, family, and friends.
 You really find out who your friends are when you get a terminal diagnosis.
 You find your purpose in life, and you live that.

 Things that keep me happy

 It’s Certainly my family who gives me happiness.
 That’s what gives me purpose in life.
 So I love my family.
-I have a very strong faith in God.
-I don’t blame God.
+I have a very strong faith in God and I don’t blame God.
 My faith has certainly given me strength.

 Things I appreciate and love about myself